yentsun/kojo/README.md

 Japanese.

-The idea of this framework emerged after couple of years of using [Seneca], which in turn is a great tool for microservices but is probably too abstract.
+The idea of this framework emerged after couple of years of using [Seneca], which in turn is a great tool for building microservices but probably wants to be too abstract.

 Kojo, on the other hand, is very straightforward: it has subscribers (or routes, or endpoints),